 What is the Nikkei Youth Athletics Bursary?

-The Nikkei Youth Athletics Bursary recognizes the achievements of young Nikkei student-athletes who foster excellence in athletics, academics and community leadership.
+The Nikkei Youth Athletics Bursary is a $1,000 bursary that recognizes the achievements of young Nikkei student-athletes who foster excellence in athletics, academics and community leadership.

 - Recognize and encourage excellence in athletics and community leadership among our Nikkei youth